certbot/certbot/docs/contributing.rst

 Display
 ~~~~~~~

-We currently only offer a "text" mode for displays.
-Display plugins
+We currently offer a pythondialog and "text" mode for displays.
+Display
-implement the `~certbot.interfaces.IDisplay` interface.
+plugins implement the `~certbot.interfaces.IDisplay`
+interface.

 .. _dev-plugin: